Introduction

 6.2.1 Researchers should follow the guidelines put forward by an international committee of MedicaI JournaI Editors (ICMJE), the Committee on Publication Ethics (COPE) on publication

-6.2.2 Authenticity of the work should be ensured by the researcher prior to submission
+6.2.2 Authenticity of the work should be ensured by the researcher before submission

 6.2.3 Research misconduct in any form- falsification, fabrication, or plagiarism should never be encouraged.
 Redundant publications and salami slicing should be avoided.